 A Change in Perspective

 As I began to ask myself all of these questions about why my marriage wasn’t turning out the way I had hoped, there was one question that I hadn’t even considered.
 In the same way that I had asked myself whether I wanted a happy life or a miserable one (and the choice was mine), I finally realized that I could ask the same of my marriage.
-Did I want a happy marriage or a miserable one?
+Did I want a happy marriage or a miserable and hard one?
 Of course I wanted a happy one, but was I willing to do what it takes to obtain it?